tezos/tezos/docs/introduction/howto.rst

 It is possible to set independent log levels for different logging sections in Tezos, as well as specifying an output file for logging.
-See the description of log parameters above as well as documentation under the DEBUG section displayed by \`tezos-node run –help’.
+See the description of log parameters above as well as documentation under the DEBUG section displayed by `tezos-node run –-help`.

 JSON/RPC interface
 ------------------